--resources-tuition-courses

-pricing method, the firm of spare capacity.

-could face investigation by
+PNT • resources - tuition - courses

-the Competition and The higher supernormal

-Markets Authority. profits, which result from
+the Competition and Markets Authority.
+The higher supernormal profits, which result from

-price discrimination, could
+Markets Authority. price discrimination, could

 It might cost the firm to help stimulate investment.

 divide the market, which

 limits the benefits they If more profits are made in

 could gain. one market, a different

 market which makes

-losses could be cross

-subsidised, especially if it
+losses could be cross subsidised, especially if it

 yields social benefits.
 This

 will limit or prevent job

 losses, which might result

 from the closure of the

 loss-making market.